pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

     }])
 ```

-Our MySQL database will be created inside an RDS instance.
+Our MySQL database is created with an RDS instance.
 To create the instance, Amazon requires that it be given two subnets in different availability zones.

 ```python
 extra_rds_subnet = aws.ec2.Subnet("extra-rds-subnet",